habibbaluwala/Xtracta_supplier/README.md

 #Main advantages of the algorithm:
-1. It is efficient becuase instead of using complete lists, we use sets.
+1. It is efficient because instead of using complete lists, we use sets.
 For example, the word 'of' is repeated 4 times in the supplier names list.
 If we compare any invoice word, we should not be comparing it to 'of' 4 times.
 The use of set removes any repeated elements from the list.
 2. The algorithm can handle very large data.
-We use sparse martices which makes removes any problems faced in storage of big data.
+We use sparse matrices which removes any problems faced in storage of big data.
 3. The algorithm is based on probability density and joint probability maps.

 #Future possible additions: